-Forfeitures of the Company's contributions and earnings thereon because of terminations and withdrawals reduce contributions otherwise due from the Company.
-Company contributions were reduced by \$1 million due to forfeited nonvested accounts for both the year ended December 31, 2010 and December 31, 2009.
+Forfeitures of the Company's contributions and earnings thereon due to terminations and withdrawals reduce contributions otherwise due from the Company.
+Company contributions made to the Plan were reduced by \$1 million due to forfeited nonvested accounts for each of the years ended December 31, 2011 and December 31, 2010.